In Hydraulics they say that getting two or more cylinders to move at the same time and at the same speed is one of the hardest things to do.

 As most of the work and Plumbing on the hydraulic motor home canopy had been completed we recommended a Cartridge type Hydraulic Flow Divider / Combiner, these items have errors of between 5% and 15% at dividing and combining hydraulic oil flows.
 These errors were considered acceptable by the client.

-into 2 almost identical flows.
-It will also works in reverse to combine
+A Cartridge Flow Divider will divide a single hydraulic flow into 2 almost identical flows.
+It will also works in reverse to combine 2 divided flows into one combined flow.

 If more accuracy is required to move hydraulic cylinders in unison then we would recommend a Gear Flow Divider, this type of flow divider uses two or more accurately machined gears to mechanically split or combine flow, an error of 5% or less is achievable all be it at a little more cost compared to a cartridge style flow divider.

-2 way gear flow divider with built in
+2 way gear flow divider with built in differential pressure relief valves

 The Most accurate way to move two or more cylinders at the same time is with specially manufactured Phasing Cylinders.